Porges/ways-to-play/src/games/pigeon-tickets/index.md

 > and in the streets, betting goes on apace, and oftener than not the worldly
 > prosperity of a man’s family hangs upon the issue of a wager.[@HumiliatingAnomalies]

+However, not everyone agreed. <cite>The Bulletin</cite>{%fn%}<cite>The
+Bulletin</cite> was an astoundingly racist publication during this time period, whose motto would soon be “Australia for the White Man”.{%endfn%} claimed the opposite to be true:

+> If an Australian started a fan-tan hell, Darlinghurst{%fn%}i.e. [Darlinghurst
+> Goal](https://en.wikipedia.org/wiki/Darlinghurst_Gaol){%endfn%} would be his home, and
+> stone-breaking his employment, within a month; and indulgence in pak-ah-pu
+> lottery would similarly mean penal seclusion for a lengthy period.
+But no such
+> just retribution overtakes the Mongolian.[@TheChineseInAustraliaBulletin]

+This article was accompanied by what has been called the “most scandalous and racist cartoon ever to grace the Australian media”.[@RacismRife]

 ### In New Zealand